What are your enrollment options?

 What extra-curricular activities do you offer?

 All children attend music class each week.
 Depending upon the age of the child, Creative Movement is also part of the curriculum.
 For 4 year old children a literacy enrichment program called Literacy 4 Fun is offered on Wednesday afternoon.
 The kindergarten children can participate in the Literacy Above and Beyond (LAB) program on Wednesday afternoons.
-There is a computer class that is offered once a week in the afternoon by Little Techies.
 We also incorporate art, math and science concepts, and language into our Circle Time, plus many other various activities during the day.

 Do you offer extended care?